 Write of Passage launched Louie off the sidelines and into the world of ideas.

 Write of Passage turned Louie into a creator.
 His audience grew so much that he recently ditched a steady paycheck to chase his dreams of entrepreneurship.
 Look at all he’s done since:

 Louie took 15 years of engineering knowledge and shared it with the world.
 Eighteen months later, his life is transformed.
 He found himself and his connection to others through writing.
 His practice and the community surrounding him have paved the way for his grand transformation.
-Not bad for a self-described awkward and introverted engineer.
+Not bad for an “awkward engineer.”

 How much have you learned in five, ten, or twenty-plus years of working?
 What could you build if you shared it with the world?
 There’s valuable knowledge inside you.
 Writing unlocks your vault of inner wisdom.
 No more hoarding ideas.
-It’s time to share.
+It’s time to start sharing them.